HenriSchulte-MS/Basic-Semantic-Kernel-Copilot/README.md

 - Connecting Azure OpenAI chat and embedding models to the kernel
 - Adding built-in Semantic Kernel plugins
 - Custom semantic and native plugins
-- Custom RAG plugin using Azure AI Search
+- Custom RAG plugin using Azure AI Search (using keyword search)

+For a step-by-step explanation of the code see [Getting started with Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-python).

 ## Running the Copilot
 1. Clone this repo and open it in, e.g., VS Code.